 - ❎ No

 This applies to soft skills too, not just hard technical skills.
-Best to mention the context in which you’ve used any skills you mention on your CV.
+It is often better to mention the context in which you’ve used the skills you mention on your CV.
 So, if you’re going to have a skill section:

 - keep it short (one or two lines maybe) but personally I’d avoid dedicating a whole section to it